 Our non-surgical spine and pain specialists work to identify, manage and treat the cause of a patient’s pain.
 It is important to note that Iowa Ortho providers will recommend non-surgical treatment options if possible.

 - Medications – Our non-surgical spine and pain specialists work to identify, manage, and treat the cause of a patient’s pain.
 Decreasing the pain and swelling is the first step – this can be done through the use of a variety of pharmacologic interventions.

 - Physical Therapy/Exercise Modification – Further testing and other medical treatments including an exercise regimen and/or a physical therapy program can also be prescribed at this stage.

 - Bracing – A back brace adds support when the lower back is unstable due to injured or weakened spinal structures.
 A back brace allows relief of weight naturally placed on the lower back, lessens painful muscle tension and reduces range of motion during healing.

 Interventional Pain Management

-“There are a variety of interventional option available to help with pain.
+“There are a variety of interventional options available to help with pain.
 These are usually the next step after other conservative measures have not helped as much as you wanted.
-They are not just a step toward the “real” fix, but can provide enough relief that no further treatment is needed.
+They are not just a step towards the “real” fix, but can provide enough relief that no further treatment is needed.
 Iowa Ortho is here to make sure you get the best treatment for your unique problem.
-We want you to return to the life you want as soon as possible”. – Dr. J. Wesley Rayburn, M.D.
+We want you to return to the life you want as soon as possible.” – Dr. J. Wesley Rayburn, M.D.